rancher-sandbox/hypper/docs/design.md

 The following outline the initial major intentions of hypper.

+### Build Upon Helm

+Helm provides much of the functionality we need.
+There are some areas we want to deviate from it.
+Where Hypper can, it will leverage what Helm already does.
+This includes repositories, charts, and how storage occurs for charts (unless we create a new adapter).

 ### Modern Terminal UI

 Colors and icons are often present in modern terminals.
 Sometimes referred to